trickyhunter3/changing-the-name-of-a-file-to-the-number-in-the-name/README.md

 if you want to change all the files into "something" + number_in_the_name + file_type then just make a option like "press 1 or 2"then you do some goto or more if.

-please let me know if there is something to fix or some more bugs Thanks
+please let me know if there is something to fix or some more bugs Thanks (Email: workingdenniss@gmail.com)